-Vicodin is a commonly misused and addictive prescription opioid pain reliever developed to treat moderate to severe pain.1 It is a prescription tablet of hydrocodone and acetaminophen—the active ingredient in Tylenol.1 The hydrocodone in Vicodin is a synthetic opioid, which activates the same neuroreceptors as opiate drugs such as heroin.1 Various treatment options are available …
+Vicodin is a commonly misused and addictive prescription opioid pain reliever developed to treat moderate to severe pain.1 It is a combination drug that contains both hydrocodone and acetaminophen, the active ingredient in Tylenol.1 The hydrocodone in Vicodin is a synthetic opioid, which activates the same neuroreceptors as other opiate drugs such as heroin.1 For …

 Treatment for Vicodin Addiciton: Therapy and Rehab

-Vicodin is a commonly misused and addictive prescription opioid pain reliever developed to treat moderate to severe pain.1 It is a prescription tablet of hydrocodone and acetaminophen—the active ingredient in Tylenol.1 The hydrocodone in Vicodin is a synthetic opioid, which activates the same neuroreceptors as opiate drugs such as heroin.1 Various treatment options are available for Vicodin addiction to help you achieve sustainable sobriety.
+Vicodin is a commonly misused and addictive prescription opioid pain reliever developed to treat moderate to severe pain.1 It is a combination drug that contains both hydrocodone and acetaminophen, the active ingredient in Tylenol.1 The hydrocodone in Vicodin is a synthetic opioid, which activates the same neuroreceptors as other opiate drugs such as heroin.1 For individuals with a Vicodin addiction, there is a mix of treatment options available to help you achieve sustainable sobriety.

 In this article: